ari-dasci/S-MOEvoPruneDeepTL/README.md

 ## Results

+MOEvoPruneDeepTL is able to optimize to optimize the accuracy, complexity and robustness of sparse layers using a multi-objective genetic algorithm.
 We show some of the plots taken from our experiments:

 <ins> Pareto Fronts </ins>